 The Index of Lakes & Ponds contains information useful to anglers.
 The column “Map” directs you to the map page which contains the lake or pond.
 The column “Lake Area” contains the surface area of the lake in acres.
 The next column, “Access,” lists the type of access area on the lake.
 The last two columns contain boating restrictions: Internal combustion engines allowed (Y/N) and then other boating restrictions.

 General Regulations by Category

-Go to “Planning Your Trip Using Our Maps” for instructions.
+Go to Using the Maps for instructions.
 The maps are intended as a guide to areas with special regulations.
 If you plan to fish one of these areas you should reference the Index of Rivers & Streams or Index of Lakes and Ponds for exact information.

 Regulations in red are new this year.